buzzardsoft/BSMusic/README.md

     docker-compose down

-You'll need your AWS environment variables set up via your .profile or .bashrc
+You'll need your AWS environment variables set up via your .profile or .bashrc.
+You can hardwire them or do something like the following to pull the default profile settings.

     export AWS_REGION=$(aws configure get region --profile default) export AWS_ACCESS_KEY_ID=$(aws configure get aws_access_key_id --profile default)